 Capacity, Scalability, Concurrent Attendees – This refers to the maximum number of attendees inside the platform at the same time.
 Find out how many concurrent attendees (max) the platform infrastructure supports or scales to.
 To key points are:

 - Just because a provider uses AWS does not mean there is unlimited scale.
 The provider has to make investments in hardware (servers), software and bandwidth to scale the capacity of users, chat, and bandwidth consumed by video, etc.

 - Even if your event has a smaller number of attendees, capacity and scalability is critical because the virtual conference provider is going to be hosting potentially dozens of other virtual events on the same day and time as your event.
 If the virtual event platform is not built to scale, other events that day can potentially impact your event (video lag, chat issues, and/or a full crash).

-Customization – The ability to change colors, signs, graphics, etc. within the rooms and booths to reflect your brand and appeal to your audience.
+Customization – The ability to change colors, signs, avatars, graphics, etc. within the rooms and booths to reflect your brand and appeal to your audience.

 iFrame – The HTML Inline Frame enables a nested browsing context, embedding another HTML page into the current one.
 Virtual conference platforms that support iframes allow event organizers to integrate links to 3rd party surveys, social media walls, video streaming, etc. as part of the attendee experience.

 Insurance – Virtual conference providers should carry business insurance just like hotels that host physical events.
 Physical event insurance help protect event hosts from natural disasters and other issues that may impact the physical event taking place.
 Virtual events, on the other hand, can have cyber-attacks, errors, and omissions, etc. that impact the conference.
 Make sure your virtual event provider, at a minimum, carries; $1M Commercial General Liability, $3M Umbrella and $3M Errors and Omissions.